Jean Yoon: Kim's Convenience

-From 2016 to 2021, Yoon has portrayed Kim Yong-mi ("Umma"), the matriarch of the Kim family, in the CBC sitcom Kim's Convenience.
+From 2016 to 2021, Yoon portrayed Kim Yong-mi ("Umma"), the matriarch of the Kim family, in the CBC sitcom Kim's Convenience.
 She also portrayed the same role in the 2011 play, which she originated and performed over 240 times in six cities.

 For her role in the television series, she has received considerable attention and has publicly discussed the importance of diversity in mainstream media, specifically for Asian Canadians and immigrants.
 In an interview with the CBC, Yoon said: The generational conflict between first generation and second generation immigrants, it's rich territory, and if you've lived through it, I mean, it's laugh and cry, laugh and cry, laugh and cry.
 But we haven't seen those stories on television on a national level.
 We are starting to see those stories coming out in novels and in theatre ...
 We are starting to see an awareness that this is territory that hasn't been explored.
 There's comedy there, there's talent there, and there's a sudden pop of interest.
 But also it's a question of critical mass.

 For her role on Kim's Convenience, Yoon won an ACTRA Award, and was a five-time Canadian Screen Award nominee for Best Actress in a Comedy Series, winning at the 10th Canadian Screen Awards in 2022.
 Yoon played the role for the show's entire five-season run.

 Other work

 Yoon is also a writer and playwright.
 She has written several plays, poems, and essays, including The Yoko Ono Project, a multi-media performance art comedy about Ono, her art, and her impact, which earned a Dora Mavor Moore Award nomination and a Jessie Richardson Award.

 In December 2022, Yoon and retired South Korean competitive figure skater Yuna Kim were designated honorary ambassadors on the occasion of the 60th anniversary of the diplomatic relations between Canada and South Korea in 2023.

+At the 14th Canadian Screen Awards in 2026, Yoon won the award for Best Supporting Performance in a Web Program or Series, for her role as Harriet in 18 to 35.